Baya Clare ~ 651-600-5990 ~ firstname.lastname@example.org

 Here is some info about spiritual direction that may be helpful, which is partly adapted from the website of Spiritual Directors International:

-The primary focus of spiritual direction is always a person’s deeper relationship with God, or however they name God or Higher Power.
-Spiritual direction is about helping people tell their sacred stories.
+The primary focus of spiritual direction is a person’s deeper relationship with God, or however they name God or Higher Power, and the stories or images that make meaning for them.

 Spiritual direction is not counseling.
 Spiritual direction is not therapy.
 While it may be appropriate at times to discuss personal and relational struggles in the context of spiritual direction, I am not a psychotherapist, nor do I provide such services.